skip to main content

 • The 90-second elevator pitch explaining the importance of the sustainability component of the problem.

-The online divisions will compete on April 10 and 11.
+The online divisions will compete in April 2026.
 IBESCC staff will work with teams to find presentation times that will accommodate the schedules of individuals in different time zones.
-The winners for all divisions will be announced the evening of Friday, April 14 at the Awards Ceremony, which will be live-streamed.

 Application Dates